hellospiral/Ping-Pong-JavaScript-Project/README.md

-#Favorite Things List
+#Ping Pong Test

-##### This app asks the user some questions about their favorite things and lists them back!
+##### This simple program returns numbers, 'ping', or 'pong' depending on user input.

 ### By Matt Carlson